stanford-policylab/law-order-algo/README.md

-# mse330-assignments
+# Law, bias, and algorithms
-Walkthrough assignments for MS&E330: Law, Order, and Algorithms
+Course material for Law, Bias, and Algorithms